scottferg/django-c2dm/README.md

 django-c2dm
 =====

-django-c2dm is a Django module for sending a push notification to an Android device using Cloud 2 Device Messaging.
+django-c2dm is a Django module for sending push messages to an Android device using Cloud 2 Device Messaging.
 It provides a model to store the necessary information required to send a message through C2DM as well as several helper functions.